-At Silverstone Susie became the first woman to participate in a Grand Prix weekend since Giovanna Amati in 1992.
+At Silverstone she became the first woman to participate in a Grand Prix weekend since Giovanna Amati in 1992.
 Unfortunately her track time was limited when she suffered an engine issue after just one lap.

 Two weeks later she participated in FP1 at Hockenheim, and whilst this session also began with a car issue she was subsequently able to get out and complete some serious mileage ending the session just a few hundredths of a second down on teammate Felipe Massa.

-On the 28 November, Williams announced that Susie would remain with team for 2015 in an enhanced role as test driver, her position to include two runs in Friday practice and two tests.
+On 28 November, Williams announced that Susie would remain with team for 2015 in an enhanced role as test driver, her position to include two runs in Friday practice and two tests.